googlefonts/googlefonts.github.io/gf-guide/description.md

 ### Images

 Please refer to the [Promote yout font](./marketing.md) section of this Guide for a fully detailed information of these images.
-The following is a summarize of the main requirements.
+The following is a summarize of the main specification for the required images.

 - Supported image formats: JPG, PNG, SVG, but there is a strong preference for JPG/SVG.
 JPEGs are optimized so that lower resolution images will be downloaded on smaller viewport sizes.
 - Max image size for SVG is 800 KB; for other formats, it is 1.75 MB (enforced by knowledge_graph.py GitHub workflow)